Skip to Content

 That’s it!
 An easy banana bread recipe with great texture for a healthy breakfast or snack that the whole family can enjoy.

-Store any leftovers in a zip lock plastic bag in the refrigerator or freezer.
+Store any leftovers in a zip lock plastic bag or airtight container in the refrigerator or freezer.

 If you would like to make this recipe in a muffin pan, make my Paleo Banana Muffins, or bake fill a muffin tin with the batter and bake at 350 for 20 to 25 minutes.